hunhrabo/currency-converter-prod/README.md

-This is production version of my Currency Converter app,<br>
+This is the production version of my Currency Converter app,<br>
-which currently live on [Herkoku](https://salty-forest-20285.herokuapp.com/).
+which currently live on [Heroku](https://salty-forest-20285.herokuapp.com/).

 The app is built using Node.js, Express and React.

-When you cloned the project on your computer, navigate to the project's directory and install the dependecies by typing
+When you have cloned the project on your computer, navigate to the project's directory and install the dependecies by typing

 ### `npm install`